pytorch/pytorch/docs/source/compile/index.rst

 :func:`~torch._inductor.list_options()`` and :func:`~torch._inductor.list_mode_options`

 The default backend is `backend="inductor"` which will likely be the most reliable and performant option for most users and library maintainers, other backends are there for power users who don't mind more experimental community support.

+You can get the full list of community backends by running :func:`~torch._dynamo.list_backends``

 .. autosummary::
     :toctree: generated